iemmessien/ros2cv/README.md

 # Build the Package

-- Build the workspace with Colcon.
+Build the workspace with colcon.
 (Hint: cd to the root directory of your workspace, and then build.)

 ```
 >> cd ~/dev_ws